-- Marketing and Communications, which manages the marketing efforts for VDFP; develops brochures and other printed materials; develops press releases; coordinates events; maintains media affairs; coordinates, develops and implements statewide public fire and life safety education programs.
+- Marketing and Communications: manages the marketing efforts for VDFP; develops brochures and other printed materials; develops press releases; coordinates events and maintains media affairs.

-- Policy, Planning and Legislation tracks legislation pertinent to the fire and emergency services community; acts as legislative liaison between the Fire and EMS community ; provides legislative summaries as well as legislative tracking during General Assembly; develops and implements policies; provides data collection,analysis, and information reporting.
+- Policy, Planning and Legislation: tracks legislation pertinent to the fire and emergency services community; acts as legislative liaison between the Fire and EMS community; provides legislative summaries as well as legislative tracking during General Assembly; develops and implements policies; and oversees the planning activities of the agency.

-- Procurement, which is responsible for procurement and payment of products and services for VDFP.
+- Procurement: is responsible for procurement and payment of products and services for VDFP.